ChunYen-Chen/Calab-new-web/README.md

 ### Fix
 * fix the figure of project and member
 * fix the small width layout
-* fix the blank when too less content of the page (temp solved by set a const height of body. solution should be using JS)
-* fix the publication filters (initialize hide but still show at start)
 * let the content change width to be a variable in css (complex!!!)

 ### Warning